mohanadelamin/vm-series_model_changer_skillet/README.md

 ## Deploying Standalone VM-Series in vSphere ##
 Skillet to upgrade or downgrade the VM-Series model in vSphere environment. for example moving from VM-50 to VM-100 or vice versa.

-This skillet is using PANDevice Python framework as well as VMware vSphere API Python pinding pyvmomi in order to interact with both vSphere infrastructure and PAN-OS to execute the scaling up or Down event.
+This skillet is using PANDevice Python framework as well as VMware vSphere API Python binding pyvmomi in order to interact with both vSphere infrastructure and PAN-OS to execute the scaling up or Down event.
 (For example moving from VM-50 to VM-100)